Divide-By-0/blog/content/posts/movies.md

 ### 2024

+- **Weathering with You**: 7/10.
+Like basically all critics on earth say, this movie was a lot worse than Your Name, an impossibly high standard for anyone to set for their future work.

+- **Portrait of a Lady on Fire**: 5/10.
+This movie seems to be critically acclaimed for its depiction of the female gaze, which I appreciated getting more of an insight into.
+It's languid (a bit too much for me), and focuses on shots with striking lighting and colors, and subtle character movements.
+The entire film felt like slow buildup to the last 15 minutes where the most emotionally punchy scenes happen.
+I'd be curious to compare how the female gaze here differs from the male gaze of a different popular lesbian movie, Blue Is the Warmest Colour.

 - **Dune 2**: 9/10.
 As usual, the visual sequences are stunning, the soundtrack is impactful, and the costumes were convincing.
 Reviews ([critical](https://www.reddit.com/r/TrueFilm/comments/1b6j3tu/dune_part_two_is_a_mess/), [positive](https://www.reddit.com/r/movies/comments/1b3jo9s/official_discussion_dune_part_two_spoilers/)) make good points.
 It's kind of insane to me that sci-fi that is so insanely beautiful and well-shot like this can be so mainstream, even after so much of the critical context from the book was cut for time reasons.
 I docked a point only because of the inherent limitations of a movie form of Dune and my favorite book parts that got cut.

 - **Attack on Titan, Season 4 Final Movie**: 10/10.
 See my [TV post](https://blog.aayushg.com/posts/tv#2024) for more details on why I loved this show.
 The final episode was perfect and beautiful -- it had an incredibly complete resolution, and left me obsessed, thinking and analyzing it for literally days after.
 There's a reason this is considered the a top 3 greatest anime of all time -- even though I usually hate fighting and action, I loved how the show evolved and ended.